The Dodge Charger is a model of automobile marketed by Dodge in various forms over eight generations since 1966.

 The Charger returned in 1981½ as a front-wheel drive subcompact hatchback coupe with a five-speed manual or three-speed automatic transmission.
 This economy-type model was similar to the Dodge Omni 024, but slightly larger.
 The Charger was available with a 2.2 L SOHC engine or a turbocharged 2.2 L SOHC.
 Unlike in the Dodge Daytona, the turbo was available only with the manual transmission.

 A Shelby Charger was marketed starting in 1983, with a turbo version available in 1984 producing 142 hp (106 kW; 144 PS) @ 5600 rpm and 160 lb⋅ft (217 N⋅m) of torque @ 3200 rpm.
 The engine was not intercooled, and used a small t3 Garrett turbo.
-In 1985, the electronics were updated, but the power output was the same.
-The electronics were further improved for the 1986 model year.
+In 1985, the electronics were updated allowing for an increase in boost pressure.
+Result; output was bumped up to 146hp.
+In 1987 the intercooler-equipped 2.2L Turbo II engine was included with the Shelby-built Charger GLHS, these were the last 1000 L-body Chargers built and power was again bumped, this time to 175hp and 175 lb.ft. of torque by way of the aforementioned intercooler as well as a two-piece intake manifold, larger injectors and throttle body, and Shelby-tuned ECM.

 After a twenty-year absence, Dodge reintroduced the Charger in 2005 for the 2006 model year as a Chrysler LX platform-based four-door sedan.
 Although the 1999 Charger concept car featured four doors, it shared little else with the 2006 production model.